Flamingos In The Men's Room: How Zoos And Aquariums Handle Hurricanes

 In response, the AZA has set up a Hurricane Harvey Relief Fund across its network to raise money for employees and their families affected by the storm and flooding.
 Vernon says the organization will likely establish a similar fund after Hurricane Irma, should it hit any AZA facilities.

-'We became a better zoo'
+"We became a better zoo"

 Looking ahead this week to Hurricane Irma, Magill says it unfortunately isn't Zoo Miami's first rodeo.
 But having survived previous disasters, he is confident the zoo and its animals will come out OK.